 By comparison, Pfizer’s mRNA vaccine is more expensive and complex to ship and store.
 It must be chilled at 70 degrees below freezing and defrosted to 2-8 degrees before each injection.
 Moderna’s vaccine must be kept at -20 degrees.

-“Efficacy-wise, attenuated vaccines can protect against Covid for about half a year thus multiple shots are needed to maximize the effect.
-Pfizer claims its product can be 95% effective but the biggest draw of Sinovac’s vaccine is it is simple and cheap to manufacture and ship, so people in rural China and in other developing countries will have easier access,” said the export.
+“Efficacy-wise, attenuated and inactivated vaccines can protect against Covid for about half a year thus multiple shots are needed to maximize the effect.
+Pfizer and BioNTech claim its product can be 95% effective but the biggest draw of Sinovac’s vaccine is it is simple and cheap to manufacture and ship, so people in rural China and in other developing countries will have easier access,” said the export.

 “What is needed to distribute is trucks with ordinary refrigerators.”